Legal requirements to get married in Germany

-Keep in mind that all these official documents must be translated in the German language by a sworn interpreter before submission.
+Keep in mind that all these official documents must be translated in the German language by an official translator before submission.
 Also take note that you must submit the documents and perform your wedding ceremony within six months from the approval of your application to marry.

 Other requirements for a legal wedding in Germany